Internet Access Integrations with the Proximity Platform

 Direct integration with Cisco Meraki Access Points

 Proximity is able to directly integrate with Meraki Access points.
 This integration leverages a "Captive Portal" which will require a member to log in with a valid membership at your space before being granted internet access.
 Once the member successfully completes this step the Proximity Platform will provision their device using the specified "Group Policy".
-Group policies can be used to assign different access parameters to different membership types in your space.
+Group policies can be used to assign different access parameters to different Memberships in your space.
 When a membership is canceled or expires internet access for all devices linked to that member will be revoked.

 Additional features related to the resources, conference rooms for example, in your space can be enabled with this integration.
 Temporary networks will be created when a resource is reserved allowing guests internet access without having to become members of the space.
 These temporary networks and passkeys will be displayed on the Proximity Room View iOS app when enabled.